Universal waste

 Universal waste is a category of dangerous waste that allows businesses to handle several common types of dangerous waste under the Universal Waste Rule (WAC 173-303-573), a more simplified set of rules, rather than the Dangerous Waste Regulations (WAC 173-303-520).

-Managing these materials as universal waste means that they are not counted toward your generator category or reported on your Dangerous Waste Annual Report, unless you qualify as a large quantity handler.
+• Does not need to be reported on your Dangerous Waste Annual Report, unless you qualify as a large quantity handler.

 person icon